msaadacf/ml-paper-summaries/README.md

 The goal behind creation of this project is to receive automated daily summaries of recent research publications with high-impact potential in AI domains.

 Design summary: Automated daily arXiv research papers summaries delivered in an email, with a Streamlit subscription UI and a GitHub Actions scheduler.
 I have currently pulled the online version to offline since my Supabase account's free trial ended.
-However, you can implemend it end-to-end at your side given you have free tier or paid version account at Supabase.
+You can implement it end-to-end at your side given you have free tier or paid version account at Supabase.

 ## What it does
 - Users subscribe via a Streamlit app by selecting up to **3** AI related categories.